DanB91/dcpu/README.md

 [1]: http://dcpu.com

+More importantly, it defines a unit testing framework which allows us to write unit tests for any piece of code.
+It automatically finds and executes all these tests and supplies appropriate error messages where applicable.

 * _dcpu.lang_: This file is a DCPU syntax file for GtkSourceView compatible editors (like Gedit).
 It should be installed in the language-specs directory.